Divan beds – the best choice

 Where do you start when it comes to choosing a divan bed?
 This section is about some of the different beds and what to consider when choosing a divan bed.

 Divan bed bases

-When it comes to divan beds, there are four main types of bases.
+When it comes to divan beds, there are four main types of divan bases.
 The main reason for choosing one over the other is support.
 The bases work together with your mattress to provide an overall level of comfort and support:

 - Sprung-edged.
-Sprung-edged divans come with the springs built into the base.
+Sprung-edged divans come with springs built into the base.
 They’re more luxurious and act like a giant shock absorber, relieving some of the pressure on the mattress.
 If you want a softer feel while you’re sleeping, a sprung-edged base is more suitable for you.
 Their durability can also help your mattress to last a little longer.

 - Slatted.
 Some divans feature slatted bases.
 These add firmness for the person using the bed.

 - Zip and link.
 These beds are all about convenience.
-If you and your partner have different comfort preferences, you can simply buy a zip and link divan bed, split the bed into two and tailor each bed to your own comfort preferences.
+If you and your partner have different comfort preferences, you can buy a zip and link divan bed, split the bed into two and tailor each bed to your own comfort preferences.
 That could mean two separate mattresses, which you can zip together if the need calls for it.

 The drawers are a helpful option if you prefer to compartmentalise your possessions.
 They’re good for storing smaller items.
 If you choose drawers, you have two options:

 - Two drawers, which feature a single drawer on both sides of the bed; both drawers on the same side of the bed; or one drawer on the side of the bed and one at the end of it.

 - Four drawers, which feature two drawers on both sides of the bed.